 All track sessions (this excludes Mentoring Circles and Poster Session)

-- Slide Template: Use AnitaB.org designed PowerPoint template with the GHC 18 theme.
+- Slide Template: Use AnitaB.org designed PowerPoint template with the GHC 19 theme.
 You must use this template in its entirety for your panels, presentations and handouts.
-You may add your company logo as long as you don’t remove our GHC 18 logos.
+You may add your company logo as long as you don’t remove our GHC 19 logos.
 Track Session Speakers will need to use the 4:3 ratio template, while Featured Speakers will use the 16:9 ratio template.
 You must upload your slides to the Speaker Ready Room system at least four hours before your session.
+Slide templates will be available at a later date.

 - Audio/Visual Information: AnitaB.org will provide an LCD projector, projector screen, lectern, wired lectern microphone, two wireless handheld microphones, and one standing microphone for Q&A. Onsite Audio/Visual requests cannot be accommodated.